Rediger

 • The subscriptionId value is retrieved from the AZURE_SUBSCRIPTION_ID environment variable.

-• The location and resourceGroupName strings have been given test values.
-If necessary, change those values to something appropriate for your environment.
+• The location and resourceGroupName strings are set to test values.
+If necessary, change those values to something appropriate for your location and subscription.

 5. Run go mod tidy to clean up the dependencies in the go.mod file based on your source code.